How to update all fields in word

 3. Make sure that the field is not inside a content control.
 Content controls, such as text boxes or drop-down lists, may prevent field updates.
 To check this, right-click on the field and choose “Properties.”
 In the “Properties” dialog box, ensure that the “Content control cannot be deleted” option is not selected.

-See also How to eliminate smell of weed
+See also How to be successful on feeld

 By understanding how field updates work in Microsoft Word and implementing the manual or automatic update options, you can easily keep your documents current and accurate.
 Remember to troubleshoot any issues that may arise to ensure that your fields are working as intended.